 Cross Country Healthcare (CCRN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the provider of health care staffing and workforce management services had lost 18.11% over the past month, lagging the Business Services sector's loss of 6.78% and the S&P 500's loss of 4.63% in that time.
+Coming into today, shares of the provider of health care staffing and workforce management services had lost 4.88% in the past month.
+In that same time, the Business Services sector lost 5.54%, while the S&P 500 lost 3.26%.

 Wall Street will be looking for positivity from Cross Country Healthcare as it approaches its next earnings report date.
 This is expected to be February 23, 2022.
-On that day, Cross Country Healthcare is projected to report earnings of $1.35 per share, which would represent year-over-year growth of 610.53%.
-Our most recent consensus estimate is calling for quarterly revenue of $611.4 million, up 183.57% from the year-ago period.
+The company is expected to report EPS of $1.35, up 610.53% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $611.4 million, up 183.57% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Cross Country Healthcare.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for Cross Country Healthcare should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Looking at its valuation, Cross Country Healthcare is holding a Forward P/E ratio of 12.65.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 12.65.
+Looking at its valuation, Cross Country Healthcare is holding a Forward P/E ratio of 12.89.
+Its industry sports an average Forward P/E of 12.89, so we one might conclude that Cross Country Healthcare is trading at a no noticeable deviation comparatively.

-Investors should also note that CCRN has a PEG ratio of 0.59 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Staffing Firms industry currently had an average PEG ratio of 1.03 as of yesterday's close.
+Also, we should mention that CCRN has a PEG ratio of 0.6.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Staffing Firms stocks are, on average, holding a PEG ratio of 1.07 based on yesterday's closing prices.

 The Staffing Firms industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 11, putting it in the top 5% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 15, which puts it in the top 6% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report